GwynethLlewelyn/support.typora.io/_posts/how-to/2016-06-25-Add Custom CSS.md

 ## Open Theme Folder

-To open Typora's theme folder in Finder/Explorer., open the preference panel in the Appearance section, click the  "Open Theme Folder" button. under section "Appearance".
+To open Typora's theme folder in Finder/Explorer, open the Preferences Panel in the Appearance section and click on the "Open Theme Folder" button.

 You can add your custom theme here.
 If you want to find, install or write themes, see the [About Themes page](/About-Themes).

-But you may only want to modify CSS like changing font or increase writing area, and apply it to all themes or just current theme without writing a whole new theme file.
-This section shows you how to do this.
+But if you just want to modify CSS — like changing font or increase writing area — and apply it to all themes or just current theme without writing a whole new theme file, this section will show you how to do this.

 ## Append Custom CSS to all themes or other themes

-Typora will load CSS files in following order:
+Typora will load CSS files in the following order:

 1. Typora's basic styles
 2. CSS for current theme